 - Hanhart gains a new fan - Steve McQueen

 - Development of a flyback chronograph wristwatch

-WatchBuys is very proud to have been selected by Hanhart as their exclusive distributor for North America.
+WatchBuys is proud to have been selected by Hanhart as their exclusive distributor for North America.

-This is a German brand with a history of more than 130 years, and touring the production facilities in Gutenbach, Germany convinced us that this is a company committed to producing the finest mechanical wristwatches and stopwatches.
+This is a German brand with a history of more than 130 years, and touring the production facilities in Gutenbach, Germany convinced us that this is a company committed to producing the finest mechanical wristwatches.